Research Group Scene and Sensor Simulation

-Developing realistic models of the image formation and imaging systems for the visible and infrared spectral range is at the heart of our research.
-Our main focus lies on long-range imaging through the atmosphere.
+Today, the quality of available image data is of vital importance for successful civil security and defense operations.
+The performance of imaging systems for this reason needs to be considered in the design phase and known before deployment.
+To this end we develop performance evaluation models and software solutions.
 We analyze and model the entire imaging chain – starting with the scene, through the atmosphere, optics, sensor and signal processing to the display and the observer.

 - analysis and evaluation of design concepts for electro-optical systems,